srnichols/StampsPattern/docs/KNOWN_ISSUES.md

 ## 📚 For Newcomers to the Known Issues Guide

 **What is this guide for?**
 > This guide is your first stop when something goes wrong with the Stamps Pattern.
-It covers the most frequent issues, their symptoms, and proven solutions—so you can get back to building, deploying, and operating with confidence.
+It covers the most frequent issues, their symptoms, and proven solutions, so you can get back to building, deploying, and operating with confidence.

 **Why is this important?**
 > - **Faster troubleshooting:** Find answers without searching endlessly